Ruby Developer (Rails and non-Rails) For All-Remote SaaS Company

 If these bullets describe your experience, please read on!

-Action Verb offers competitive salaries combined with unparalleled flexibility and other benefits to secure top talent.
+Action Verb offers competitive salaries based on experience combined with unparalleled flexibility and other benefits to secure top talent.

 Plus, you can join Action Verb Risk Free because of our $7,500 Quitting Bonus Within Your First 90 Days.